pimoroni/picade-hat/README.md

 # Preparing RetroPie

-If you're using a Pi 4 or earlier, you can create yourself a new RetroPie SD card with the image found here: https://retropie.org.uk/download/ (it's also available through Raspberry Pi Imager).

-If you're using a Pi 5 you'll need to flash Raspberry Pi OS to your SD card and then run [RetroPie's installer script](https://github.com/RetroPie/RetroPie-Setup).
+At the time of writing the version of Retropie served up by Raspberry Pi Imager is quite old, so we recommend flashing Raspberry Pi OS to your SD card and then running [RetroPie's installer script](https://github.com/RetroPie/RetroPie-Setup).

 Step by step instructions can be found in our Learn guide: